On this page:

-It is intended that this statement covers the activities of the council in achieving its vision and strategic objectives as determined by its organisational structure.
+It is intended that this statement covers the activities of Peterborough City Council in achieving its vision and strategic objectives as determined by its organisational structure.

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
-We are developing an Anti-Slavery Policy reflecting our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
-The Policy will be published on the Council's website as soon as it becomes available.
+We will publish within the financial year 2018/19 an Anti-Slavery Policy reflecting our commitment to:

 We have zero tolerance to slavery and human trafficking.
 To ensure all those in our supply chain and contractors comply with our values we are implementing a comprehensive supply chain compliance programme.
 This begins with ensuring that the elimination of any risk of modern day slavery features in our supplier on-boarding processes and strategic sourcing practices (including sourcing plans and invitations to tender).
-Where this is deemed to be a potentially significant risk of modern day slavery practices within our supply chain, we may conduct supply chain mapping, to enable us to determine, where the risk exists and determine an appropriate course of action.
+Where there is deemed to be a potentially significant risk of modern day slavery practices within our supply chain, we will work with partners to conduct supply chain mapping, to enable us to determine, where the risk exists and determine an appropriate course of action.

-In addition, the compliance programme consists of updating contractual templates for new procurements and raising awareness through procurement training for officers.
+In addition, the compliance programme consists of updating contractual templates for new procurements to include warranties of compliance with the MSA in agreements for works and services regardless of the contract value.
+It also includes working with partners to identify and map any high risk supply chains and raising awareness through procurement training for officers.
 The council has a procurement working group that oversees all procurement related matters from across the council including legal, finance and commissioners.

-In addition to including clauses in our service contracts which require our suppliers to warrant their compliance with the MSA, if the level of risk of trafficking in the supply chains requires, the contractor may be required to include equivalent clauses in their own contracts with sub-contractors, with the aim of enabling enforcement higher up the supply chain.
-Our customary restrictions on the ability of our contractors to subcontract without our approval in our services agreements, will enable the Council to make its approval conditional upon the subcontractor also agreeing to comply with our Anti-Slavery Policy and the MSA and, reporting on any departures from these, if necessary.
+In addition to including clauses in our service contracts which require all our suppliers to warrant their compliance with the MSA, we encourage the contractor to include equivalent clauses in their own contracts with suppliers and sub-contractors, with the aim of enabling enforcement higher up the supply chain.

-As part of its commitment to ensuring its own integrity in relation to all aspects of its own working practices, the Council has a clear and comprehensive policy, offering protection and support to individuals reporting on any malpractice which may be affecting a person's basic human rights or dignity, or otherwise unlawful, within its own organisation or among its service users.
+As part of its commitment to ensuring integrity in relation to all aspects of its own working practices, the Council has a clear and comprehensive policy offering protection and support to individuals reporting on any malpractice which may be affecting human rights or otherwise unlawful acts within its own organisation or among its service users.

-We are committed to improving our practices to combat slavery and human trafficking and will review and continue to keep under review the effectiveness of the steps that we are taking to ensure that there is no slavery or human trafficking in our supply chains.
+We are committed to improving our practices to combat slavery and human trafficking and will review and continue to keep under review the effectiveness of the steps that we are taking to ensure that there is no slavery or human trafficking in our supply chains or our community.
 As part of this we intend to take the following further steps to combat slavery and human trafficking:

-- Identify and meet any training needs with the Council and/or its partners;
+- Continue to identify and meet any training needs within Peterborough City Council and/or its partners;